chebfun/chebsite/docs/functions/chebop/solvebvp.md

 ---
-title: """solvebvp"""
+title: "solvebvp"
 layout: function-reference-item
-class_name: """chebop"""
+class_name: "chebop"
-function_name: """solvebvp"""
+function_name: "solvebvp"
-snippet: """Solve a linear or nonlinear CHEBOP BVP system."""
+snippet: "Solve a linear or nonlinear CHEBOP BVP system."
-qualifiers: """"""
+qualifiers: ""
-return_type: """varargout"""
+return_type: "varargout"
-arguments: """(rhs1)"""
+arguments: "(rhs1)"
 ---

- SOLVEBVP  Solve a linear or nonlinear CHEBOP BVP system.
+<pre class="help-text"> SOLVEBVP  Solve a linear or nonlinear CHEBOP BVP system.

     U = SOLVEBVP(N, RHS), where N is a CHEBOP and RHS is a CHEBMATRIX, CHEBFUN or a vector of doubles attempts to solve the BVP